 While it wasn’t called impact investing until fairly recently, it has been a part of the investment world for some time.
-There always have been socially conscious individuals who wanted their money to speak for them, and for their financial holdings to reflect their philanthropic beliefs.
+There always have been conscientious individuals who wanted their money to speak for them, and for their financial holdings to reflect their social convictions.
 With information becoming more available and the world getting a little smaller, investing based on socially responsible ideals is getting easier.
 Impact isn’t restricted to one industry or one type of investment.
 A lot of companies are realizing that doing good in the world may be good for them as well.
-Here are some of the ones Falcons Rock Impact Investments thinks are doing great jobs, and we encourage prospective investors to look for organizations like these in which to invest.
+Here are a few private equity investment funds that Falcons Rock Impact Investments thinks are doing great jobs, and we encourage prospective investors to look for organizations like these in which to invest.

-The Pacific Investment Readiness Pilot Impact investors from all over the world can help businesses in the Pacific recover from disasters and expand.
+Impact investors from all over the world can help businesses in the South Pacific recover from disasters and expand.
 The Difference Incubator (TDi), in partnership with the Department of Foreign Affairs and Trade, facilitated securing a $656,000 investment from impact investors to help out Tanna Coffee, a Vanuatu coffee producer.
-Tanna Coffee grows, farms, processes, roasts and distributes premium single-origin coffee, but it was hit hard two years ago by tropical cyclone Pam.
+Tanna Coffee grows, farms, processes, roasts and distributes premium single-origin coffee, but it was hit hard in 2015 by tropical cyclone Pam.
 With the money from the investment, the company rebuilt its operation, produced a significant harvest, and has ambitious plans to increase production and wages, develop innovative and sustainable farming methods, and develop land for 200 working farmers to grow coffee.
 These developments would improve the company’s impact on the lifestyles of the farmers, their families, and their community, and improve Vanuatu’s economy.

 This resulted in the launch of a $50 million impact investment fund designed to invest in social enterprises using its cloud-based customer relationship management platform in innovative ways.
-This money will be awarded to candidates within the next two years, based on their work in workplace development, equality, sustainability and the social sector.
+This money has been awarded to candidates, based on their work in workplace development, equality, sustainability, and the social sector.
 The company is looking to not only reward new organizations, but increase its returns, develop advancements, and help Salesforce expand into new markets to maximize the amount of impact its investing can do.